 The technology evolution gave rise to a bunch of exciting startup models people couldn’t imagine even ten years ago, and one of the most innovative and interesting is the Software as a Service (SaaS) model.
-It generated a lot of buzzes recently, especially as businessmen want to automate and delegate their minor tasks and processes that would have formerly taken up in-house resources and staff.
-At the core of the SaaS model is software which is owned, developed, and hosted by people who developed it.
+It generated a lot of buzz recently, especially as businessmen want to automate and delegate their minor tasks and processes that would have formerly taken up in-house resources and staff.
+At the core of the SaaS model is software that is owned, developed, and hosted by people who developed it.
 The owners then provide access to the apps to the users over the Internet.
 Let’s talk about how to start up or purchase a SaaS, what aspects to take into account, and how to generate simple SaaS startup ideas effectively.

-Reasons to Purchase or Start a SaaS
+Reasons to purchase or start a SaaS business

 The SaaS industry is so young that to succeed in such a vibrant marketplace, it is required to build a high-quality product targeted to a certain audience as well as to have a deep understanding of metrics.
 If you wish your Software as a Service business ideas to come true, you will need to consider churn rate, monthly recurring revenue, customer retention, and CAC vs LTV.

 Starting a SaaS business is appealing to owners who are looking for a growing business model supported by increased consumer interest in subscription-based software.
 Below are some of the benefits of SaaS products:

 - Greater lifetime values of clients compared to traditional software models, with longer relationships;

 - Lower overhead – virtual product, with no need for a traditional brick-and-mortar facility for inventory and staff;

 - Established customer base, with built-in monthly recurring revenue via subscription fees;